akharrou/QuickDocs/README.md

 ----------------------------------------------------------------------------------
 ### How to quickly find anything ?

-In every QuickDoc there are search tags under each section title that were designed to make anything quick and easy to find.
+In every QuickDoc there are search tags under each section title.
+These search tags were designed with the idea of making anything quick and easy to find.

 ```
 ### Section Title